marcus-downing/drupal-odbc-sqlsrv/README.md

 ### This module

+Database connectors behave a little differently from other modules.
 Copy the `odbc` directory from inside this module and put it into your Drupal installation's `includes/database` directory.